luckyframework/lucky/UPGRADE_NOTES.md

 ## Upgrading from 0.18 to 0.19

+For a full diff of necessary changes, please see [LuckyDiff](https://luckydiff.com?from=0.18.0&to=0.19.0).

 - Update `.crystal-version` file to `0.33.0`
 - Upgrade to crystal 0.33.0
 - Upgrade Lucky CLI (homebrew)